Jefferson County Public Library

 Staff and Volunteers

-• Terpening attended the Director's Roundtable on February 2.
+Terpening attended the Director's Roundtable at Brown County PL.

 Ongoing and Upcoming Events

-• Winter Reading for all ages runs through February 29.
+Winter Reading for all ages will begin January 2 and go through February.

 Community